Written by Karen Vieira, PhD MSM

-Collagen is a key structural element of the skin, provides volume, strength, and flexibility.
-It is lost as part of the natural aging process and the skin begins to sag into lines and wrinkles.
-By restoring collagen, Radiesse is able to dramatically improve the appearance of facial lines and wrinkles.
+Collagen is a key structural element of the skin, giving skin its youthful volume, suppleness, and tightness.
+Collagen is lost as part of the natural aging process, causing the skin to sag and develop lines and wrinkles.
+By restoring collagen, Radiesse is able to dramatically improve the appearance of skin, and reduce facial lines and wrinkles.

-Some common areas treated with Radiesse include:
+Some of the more common uses of Radiesse include:

-- Add Volume to hollowing temples
+- Adding volume to sunken temples

 - Non-surgical nose reshaping